-Although ownership structure usually becomes more dispersed after public offers in the United States, things can be totally different in ownershipconcentrated markets where controlling ownership and especially control benefits are jealously guarded.
+While ownership structure usually becomes more dispersed after public offers in the US, things can be totally different in ownership-concentrated markets where controlling ownership and especially control benefits are jealously guarded.
 In the worst scenario feared by the incumbents, control dilution in public offers weakens the control and, at the same time, tends to give unexpected new blockholders the upper hand.

-Compared with the more costly block purchases directly from the market (a move would push up the share prices considerably, especially in ownershipconcentrated markets), coveted new blockholders are happy with the cost-effective opportunity through cash offers (often coming with some offer-price discount), which facilitates their plan to become active in the sense of rent seeking.
-They act as intruders, unable to take over the firm but able to upset the incumbents or the controlling coalition of existing large shareholders to share in the control benefits.
+Compared with the more costly block purchases directly from the market, a move would push up the share prices considerably especially in ownership-concentrated markets, coveted new blockholders are happy with the cost-effective opportunity through cash offers (often coming with some offer price discount) which facilitates their plan to become active in a sense of rent seeking.
+They act as intruders, unable to take over the firm but able to upset the incumbents or the controlling coalition of existing large shareholders, in order to share in the control benefits.
 Once such intruders get in, it can be more costly for the incumbents to drive them out.
 For one thing, a newly emergent (intrusive) blockholder can create enough noise to make the incumbents compromise in exchange for his or her silence.
-Even in the United States, there have been cases of greenmail and targeted share repurchases (Dann and DeAngelo (1983), Bradley and Wakeman (1983)).
+Even in the US, there have been cases of greenmail and targeted share repurchases (Dann and DeAngelo (1983), Bradley and Wakeman (1983)).

 Sharing in private benefits is common among large shareholders.
-Blockholders can help managerial entrenchment, indicating their private benefits sharing (Borokhovich, Brunarski, Harman, and Parrino (2006)).
-In markets with concentrated ownership structures where large private benefits of control are prevalent, it is common for large shareholders as a clique to share in connected business transactions or self-dealings.
-But the issue here is whether these clique members are willing to let new blockholders share in their jealously guarded private benefits.
+Blockholders can help managerial entrenchment, indicating their private benefits sharing (Borokhovich, Brunarski, Harman, and Parrino, (2006)).
+In markets with concentrated ownership structures where large private benefits of control are prevalent, it is common for large shareholders as a clique to share